databio/bbconf/docs/bbc_api.md

 def insert_bedsets_data(self, data, doc_id=None, **kwargs)
 ```

-Insert data to the bedset index in a Elasticsearch DB or create it and the insert in case it does not exist
+Insert data to the bedset index in a Elasticsearch DB or create it and the insert in case it does not exist.

 Document ID argument is optional.
 If not provided, a random ID will be assigned.
 If provided the document will be inserted only if no documents with this ID are present in the DB.